ClusterLabs/PAF/configuration.md

 Creating a working Pacemaker's cluster will usually involves much more configuration than just the PostgreSQL instances and resources.
-For example, having a Pacemaker's managed IP that is always up on the master PostgreSQL resource seems like a good idea.
+For example, having a Pacemaker's managed IP that is always up on the primary PostgreSQL resource seems like a good idea.
 And obviously, you also have to configure [fencing]({{ site.baseurl }}/fencing.html).